electheo/CTF-writeups/PicoCTF/EVEN RSA CAN BE BROKEN???/writeup.md

 ![image](https://github.com/user-attachments/assets/5603ef36-beb4-4087-bfdd-cacb46f05148)

 Hold your horses, I've been overthinking everything.

 ![image](https://github.com/user-attachments/assets/ae2e8952-201a-402a-adfc-611feef0d209)

+<h2>The correct approach</h2>

-This N value is even, and we can prove that for all integers (except for 2) an odd integer multiplied by an odd integer is odd.
+This N value is even, and we can prove that for all integers, an odd integer multiplied by an odd integer is odd.

 IE, for all x, y in the integers, suppose x and y are odd.
 Thus x = 2k + 1 and y = 2m + 1 for some k, m in the integers.